natthasath/demo-react/README.md

 # 🎉 DEMO React App
-A declarative, efficient, and flexible JavaScript library for building user interfaces.
+React is a JavaScript library for building efficient and dynamic user interfaces.
+With reusable components and a declarative approach, it enhances web app development, user experience, and productivity.

 ### 🚀 Setup